reagent/reagent.github.com/_resume/body.md

 #### November 2000 - June 2005

-- Administered internal and client servers running a variety of operating systems (Linux / BSD / Windows), web servers (Apache / IIS), and databases (MySQL / PostgreSQL / SQL Server)
+- Administered internal and client servers running a variety of operating systems, web servers, and databases
-- Planned and executed a migration to Subversion as the standard SCM tool and provided training to staff on its use
 - Developed custom database-backed web applications for clients using a variety of languages, databases, and deployment configurations
 - Provided technical leadership in the areas of payment systems integration and application performance
 - Advocated and implemented development standards that included the use of version control, API documentation, and automated unit and integration testing
 - Developed a reusable MVC framework written in PHP that streamlined the application development process

-### Millennium Health Communications - Senior Web Developer

-#### April 2000 - October 2000

-- Designed, architected, and built an online RFP system in ASP with a SQL Server persistence layer
-- Developed a custom syndication engine in VBScript/ASP that used XML to provide health news to content subscribers
+## Selected Client Work

+- **2018 - 2019** &ndash; Modernized the ticket purchasing experience for visitors to the **Shedd Aquarium** website by providing a deep integration with their existing ticketing software _(Ruby, Rails, PostgreSQL, API Integration)_
+- **2017 - 2018** &ndash; Worked closely with the web team at **Bethesda Softworks** to re-platform microsites for their popular game titles (Fallout / Elder Scrolls / Quake) using a custom-built PHP library to fetch content from the Contentful API in time for a major E3 announcement _(PHP, Laravel, API Integration)_
+- **2016 - 2017** &ndash; Launched the new "Best States" microsite for **US News** which allowed users to perform multi-faceted rankings comparisons between US states with data delivered from a major publisher as flat files _(Python, Django, PostgreSQL, Custom API)_
+- **2012 - 2015** &ndash; Re-platformed the main **Shure** North America web presence which improved product promotion and provided better integration of custom tools _(Ruby, Rails, MySQL, Redis, API Integration)_

 ## Selected Software Projects